Be involved in issues important to you!

 Head Start and Early Head Start’s is the cornerstone of early childhood education providing comprehensive services for children and families prenatal through age 5.
 This kind of programming is exactly what these families need to regain stability in their communities in order to move forward successfully.
 Consequently, it is PHSA’s position that the legislature (federal and state) should provide significant funding increases to Head Start/ Early Head Start programs that will allow them to fully address the pressing needs of all of the children and families we have promised to serve.

-Thank you to our Proud Partners!
+Thank you to our Proud Partners and Sponsors!